astrlg/CCLLM/README.md

 - Python (version 3.10.8 was used for all analyses)
 - Required Python libraries (can be installed via `requirements.txt`)

+Data and notebooks folders contents must be placed in the same directory for code to run smoothly.

 ### Setup